yourdash-app/yourdash/applications/README.md

 ## Development
-For first-time setup for a new application, create a `web/index.tsx` file and run `node packages/web/toolchain/generateApplicationRoutes.js` without this, the application would not render to the web-client as it needs to be imported bu
+For first-time setup for a new application, create a `web/index.tsx` file and run `node packages/web/toolchain/generateApplicationRoutes.js` without this, the application would not render to the web as it needs to be imported bu

 ## Directory Structure
 ```txt